DeViL303/MultiServer3-NautilusFork/README.md

 Usage:
 - Drag in one or more folders and choose archive type before clicking Create.
 It should eb able to handle large tasks such as 10k objects in one operation
+- Enter 8 byte timestamp to match SDC if needed.
+If there is a valid timestamp.txt found in the input folder it will use that timestamp instead.
-- Default output path for archvie creator is next to the exe/Output/Archives/.
+- Default output path for the archive creator tool is next to the exe/Output/Archives/.
 This can be changed in settings

 Archive Types:
 - BAR: